The course syllabus – your contract!

 University studies are counted in credits.
 The normal study period for a full-time course (40 hrs/week) is one semester (30 higher education credits) or two semesters (60 higher education credits), which corresponds to 1.5 higher education credits per week.
 1.5 higher education credits correspond to 1.5 credits according to the ECTS scale (European Credit Transfer System).

-- produce valid photo identification
+- present valid photo identification

 - always follow the instructions you are given